+- A. Receive 30 seconds of intermittent positive pressure for adequate resuscitation and minimizing mask leak. - B. Withstand the chest compression pressure of standard chest compression techniques employed- 3 chest compressions to 1 breath. - 1.
+Force applied by two thumbs at a right angle to the chest with fingers clenched in a fist. - 2.
+Thumbs applying force to the sternum with fingers encircling the chest and back for support.

+b.
+Safety:

+I. User Safety - The mannequin is intended to be utilized in a low risk, learning environment.
+Any electronics included in the mannequin must be enclosed and remain at a temperature low enough to ensure that the user is not experiencing any discomfort.
+Users should be informed of any characteristics of the mannequin that are deemed as dangerous prior to operation.

+c.
+Accuracy and Reliability:

 - I. The skin that is included on the mannequin must be lifelike and resemble that of an extremely premature infant. - II.
+The organs, limbs, and other body parts that compose the mannequin must replicate a realistic infant in such qualities as material, size, and location on the baby. - III.
+The mannequin should be an accurate anatomical representation of an infant born at 22-23 weeks of gestation.

+d.
+Life in Service:

+- I. Typical use for simulation mannequins is between 3 to 5 years of frequent usage. - II.
+If deemed necessary, certain parts of the mannequin can be replaced without requiring full mannequin renewal.

+e.
+Shelf Life:

+- I. Batteries and electronics within the mannequin must be able to last for the full lifetime of the model. - II.
+It is essential that the materials and components of the mannequin will not deteriorate in the storage environment over several years.

+f.
+Operating Environment:

+I. The mannequin will be used as a training model in hospitals and teaching facilities.
+This includes such areas as simulation centers and classrooms.
+The mannequin will encounter temperatures rarely straying from room temperature (68 °F and 77 °F) in these environments.

+g.
+Ergonomics:

-The mannequin should be an accurate anatomical representation of an infant born at 22-23 weeks of gestation. - d.
-Life in Service: - I. Typical use for simulation mannequins is between 3 to 5 years of frequent usage. - e.
-Shelf Life: - I. Batteries and electronics within the mannequin must be able to last for the full lifetime of the model. - f.
-Operating Environment: - I. The mannequin will be used as a training model in hospitals and teaching facilities. - g.
-Ergonomics: - I. The medical personnel using the simulation mannequin must be able to perform resuscitation procedures without hindrance. - II.
-The mannequin should be easy to use without exceedingly complicated electronic components that must be manipulated by the user. - h.
-Size: - I. The length of the mannequin should be roughly 1 foot when measuring from the "head" of the mannequin to the opposite side. - i.
-Weight: - I. The mannequin should be between 400 and 500 grams which does not include added electrical components. - j.
-Materials: - I. The mannequin must involve a skin-like material on the external surface.
-Electronic components should also be encased within this material. - k.
+- I. The medical personnel using the simulation mannequin must be able to perform resuscitation procedures without hindrance. - II.
+The mannequin should be easy to use without exceedingly complicated electronic components that must be manipulated by the user.

+h.
+Size:

+I. The length of the mannequin should be roughly 1 foot when measuring from the "head" of the mannequin to the opposing end near the feet.

+i.
+Weight:

+I. The mannequin should be between 400 and 500 grams which does not include added electrical components.

+j.
+Materials:

+- I. The mannequin must involve a skin-like material on the external surface.
+It is essential that the materials of the mannequin simulate real human anatomy in such qualities as texture, thickness, and finish.
+Electronic components should also be encased within this material.
+The materials must be non-toxic and be safe to be in contact with human skin over prolonged periods of time. - k.
 Aesthetics, Appearance, and Finish: - I. The mannequin must look similar to an infant born between 22-23 weeks of gestation in both size and shape. - II.
 Additional aesthetics should not add any adverse effects to the experience nor add any extra weight.